WordPress/wordpress-playground/docs/index.md

 # WordPress in the browser!

-WordPress.wasm is a client-side WordPress that runs without a PHP server thanks to the magic of WebAssembly.
+WordPress Sandbox is a client-side WordPress that runs without a PHP server thanks to the magic of WebAssembly.
 [See the live demo!](https://wasm.wordpress.net/wordpress.html)

 Related resources: